 - Stay informed of County policies. - In all communications regarding County business, Councilors should make clear, including in their role as Board Liaisons, that they speak for themselves, unless authorized by the Council to speak for the Council as a whole, or unless stating Council action in adopted Ordinances, Rules, Policies or other official Council action, such as action taken in an adopted motion at a Council meeting. - When delegated by Council, represent the official policies or positions of the County Council to the best of their ability and report to Council in a timely manner on meetings or key discussions, actions, or intentions of the Board to which the Councilor is a delegate in order for Council to determine whether to take further action. - Councilors should participate on standing and ad hoc committees as requested except upon showing of good cause. - After each legislative activity, a report shall be provided to the rest of the Council with an update of all relevant information obtained from that activity. - Serve as Council liaison to assigned advisory boards or commissions.
 Council liaison assignments to each of the boards or commissions will be made periodically by the Chair and the assigned Councilor will serve as the primary information liaison between the board or commission and Council, providing guidance and advice about the board or commission issues to bring to the attention of the Council for action or for information.
-The Councilor will, after consultation with the Chair of the board or commission attend regular meetings of the board or commission to participate in the board or commission as agreed and should meet periodically with the chair of the board or commission to determine the level of participation desired by the board or commission and issues in which the Council should be advised.
+The Councilor will, after consultation with the Chair of the board or commission as agreed and should meet periodically with the chair of the board or commission to determine the level of participation desired by the board or commission and issues in which the Council should be advised.